Information for Parents

 Parent Information

 Create your account using your (the parent’s) information, not the student’s information.
-This biggest source of confusion for parent account creation is using the student's information.
+The biggest source of confusion for parents is creating their own account using the student’s information.
 Once you have created your account and are completing the CSS Profile, be careful to answer student sections with the student’s information and parent sections with the parent’s information.

 Frequently Asked Questions